Your State Law and Divorce

 In the United States, every state has its own set of laws governing divorce proceedings.
-And while there is a nationwide set of laws guiding divorce or family law matters, it is the state in which you reside, and are a citizen of, that will dictate the specifics of your case.
-Therefore, it’s important to learn about your particular state’s divorce laws to understand what you are entitled to, what your rights are, and how to navigate your divorce successfully.
+There is a nationwide set of laws guiding divorce or family law matters, but the state you reside in, and are a citizen of, will dictate the specifics of your case.
+Therefore, it’s important to learn about your state’s particular laws to understand what you are entitled to, what your rights are, and how to navigate your divorce successfully.

 State law vs. federal law?